Shopify Payments processing and conversion fees

-Payment processing fees (Domestic) - The cost to process credit cards that are registered in the same country as your store.
+Payment processing fees (Domestic) - The cost to process credit cards that are issued in the same country as your store.

-Payment processing fees (Cross border) - The cost to process credit cards that are registered in a country that is different from your store's country.
+Payment processing fees (Cross border) - The cost to process credit cards that are issued in a country that is different from your store's country.

-When you use Shopify Payments, you aren't charged a transaction fee.
+For stores located in most countries, you aren't charged transaction fees for orders if you're using Shopify Payments.
 If you deactivate Shopify Payments and enable an external payment provider, then you're charged a transaction fee for your orders going forward.
-This transaction fee is determined by your Shopify plan.
+This transaction fee is determined by your store's Shopify subscription plan.

 Conversion rate and fee

 When you accept payment in a currency that is different from your payout currency, then a currency conversion occurs.
 The amount that you receive in your customer's local currency (also referred to as the presentment currency) is converted to your payout currency, and you're charged a currency conversion fee: